 In healthcare, the ‘fee-for-service’ model had been dominant over the years.
 In this model, humans were responsible for many activities like customer support, back-office operations, financial transaction, and patient data management, along with schedules and reporting for doctors.
 With the slow but steady transition to value-based care along with the digital transformation, processes around these activities were abdicated and software tools were set in motion to reduce the trammel on humans and the occurrence of error.

-For a healthier tomorrow, as the “Patient First” centricity is pivotal in today’s world, automation continues to evolve to empower physicians to perform better.
+For a healthier tomorrow, as the “Patient First” centricity is pivotal in today’s world, healthcare automation continues to evolve to empower physicians to perform better.
 The patient-first approach with the latest automation tools has become a basic necessity rather than a need.
 The necessity is not just to flaunt a great technology-driven infrastructure or tech-savvy medical staff but to facilitate physicians and healthcare players with a time-saving, more scientific, and error-free CARE GIVING MODEL.

 With the changing time, hospitals and clinics are more connected and operating in an automated vogue, equipped with smart devices and cognitive decision-making platforms with a fast shift to EMRs EHRs and RCMs, but still, few questions are unanswered: